Within the Ruins

-Within the Ruins is an American metalcore band formed in Westfield, Massachusetts in 2003.
+Within the Ruins is an American metalcore band formed in Westfield, Massachusetts, in 2003.
 The group currently consists of guitarist Joe Cocchi, drummer Kevin McGuill, bassist Paolo Galang, and vocalist Steve Tinnon.
 They are currently signed to eOne Music and Good Fight Music.
 The band has released seven studio albums and three EPs.

+The band employs very little clean singing.
+Lead vocalist Steve Tinnon is considered to be "the focal point" of the band, with clean vocals provided by bassist Paolo Galang being used "predominantly as backup".